sanskrit/raw_etexts_english/blogs/manasataramgini/2009-05-18_the-hallucinations-caused-by-uchchata.md

 +++
-title = "The hallucinations caused byxa0uchchaTA"
+title = "The hallucinations caused by uchchaTA"

 +++
 The history of the rasatantra branch of the kaula system is a vast topic